TonyIvchenko/playground/README.md

 5. Load the shared browser base tokens from `/shared/browser-tokens.css` before inventing a new spacing, type, or color foundation.
 6. Use the shared `app-header`, `app-kicker`, `app-title`, and `app-subtitle` classes for the top-of-page header so browser apps still feel related.
 7. Use shared error-state wording and styling too: prefer `Couldn't <action>.` copy plus shared `is-error` status or pill states.
+8. Use shared loading-state wording and styling for browser model downloads: prefer `Loading browser <thing> model…` or `Downloading browser <thing> model…` plus shared `is-loading` status or pill states.
-8. Use `PORT` for local run consistency.
+9. Use `PORT` for local run consistency.
-9. Add the service to the root README service inventory once it exists.
+10. Add the service to the root README service inventory once it exists.
-10. Add tests only when the app has meaningful Python behavior or a smoke path worth automating.
+11. Add tests only when the app has meaningful Python behavior or a smoke path worth automating.

 ## Environment